-I arrived at Labcorp to get my blood drawn and the guy at the front was dramatic and entertaining.
-Once that was complete, I drove to the chiropractor office.
-There was a 2-½ year old golden retriever lying behind the counter.
-The woman behind the desk told me the dog might be pregnant and they were anxiously waiting for the results.
+I arrived at Labcorp to get my blood drawn, and the guy at the front was dramatic and entertaining.
+Once that was complete, I drove to the chiropractor’s office.
+A 2-½-year-old golden retriever was lying behind the counter.
+The woman behind the desk told me the dog might be pregnant, and they were anxiously waiting for the results.

 That night, the pain in my neck and upper back was so severe I had a hard time getting into bed.
 I couldn’t move my head around and the pain was increasing.
 I took ibuprofen, but it wasn’t helping.
 As the night went on, I could not find a position that relived the intense pain.
 Turning over took about 30 minutes and made me scream.